Standard research grants (including New Investigator grants)

 Annual closing dates: Late January and July

-The July 2013 call will open and proposals can be submitted on Je-S from 1 April 2013.
+The January 2014 call will open and proposals can be submitted via Je-S from 1 September 2013.

-This is an open competition for curiosity-motivated basic, strategic or applied research.
+Standard Grants is an open competition for curiosity-motivated basic, strategic or applied research in the environmental sciences.

 If in exceptional cases the research proposed requires resources above the £1·2m limit, due to high facility, fieldwork, equipment or other costs, but is unable to meet the scale and complexity of research required in the Large Grant scheme, applicants may contact NERC prior to submission to request permission to submit a standard grant proposal that exceeds the maximum funding limit.